particle-iot/docs/src/content/scaling/manufacturing/manufacturing-cellular.md

 - Claiming is still allowed, if you prefer to continue to use claiming.
 {{!-- END shared-blurb --}}

 If you do wish to continue to claim devices, claim the device to an administrator email associated with the product.
-At the time this document was written, claiming is required for webhook responses to work for that device.

 A generic administrator account is strongly recommended (particle@company.com, for example) across your entire Product and/or Organization structure for easy transfer of ownership and centralized billing.